Tips to Make Your Fireplace Look More Modern

 In these next photos, these stone fireplaces are DEFINITELY contenders for sealant, if the homeowner’s so inclined…

 To see what your fireplace would look like when sealed, fill a spray bottle with water and spray a section of your fireplace with it.
 It’s really pretty cool.
-Keep in mind that many of the sealants won’t have the ‘sheen’ that water makes, but will create the ‘depth of colour’ needed to see a noticeable change.
+Keep in mind that many of the sealants won’t have the ‘sheen’ that water makes, but will create the ‘depth of color’ needed to see a noticeable change.
 There are the odd stone & brick products that don’t respond to water or sealing and this is usually because a) they’re not natural products, or, b) they’ve already been sealed.

 Some stone sealing products have a level of sheen to them.
-Usually, the more sheen, the more enhanced the colours will be.
+Usually, the more sheen, the more enhanced the colors will be.
 However, you ALSO don’t want shiny rocks or bricks, so keep moderation in mind.

 5. FIREPLACE UPDATE IDEA: paint your brick or stone